-The world is changing, and so is our view on cannabis.
+Views on cannabis are shifting.
 Many people get confused about cannabis, marijuana, and hemp.
 These terms are often used together but have different meanings.

 Laws and discussions show how complex these differences are.
 There are special rules for medical use.
-It's important to understand the classification of cannabis to know the rules and products.
+It's important to understand the classification of cannabis to know the rules and product categories.

 As someone with years of experience in this industry, I've seen people use these terms wrongly.
 Cannabis, marijuana, and hemp mean different things.
 Each term has its own history and legal status.
 Exploring their meanings and origins can help clear up confusion.
 This knowledge is key to understanding these plants better.